 Six months of HVAC training for entry level positions as an HVAC/R service and installation technician, refrigeration service and installation technician or commercial refrigeration technician.

 Three months of electrician training for entry-level positions as a maintenance electrician, new construction electrician or power plant field technician.

-Seven months of welding training for entry level jobs in structural welding, pipe and pipeline welding and thin alloy welding for the construction, manufacturing, petroleum and transportation fields.
+As little as seven months of welding training for entry level jobs in structural welding, pipe and pipeline welding and thin alloy welding for the construction, manufacturing, petroleum and transportation fields.